-By brushing the peanut sauce on the tofu, you get evenly coated and lightly crispy tofu.
+- Brush the peanut sauce on the tofu so that you get evenly coated and lightly crispy tofu.
 You can use the remaining sauce over rice and veggies, or as a dipping sauce.

 For a well rounded quick meal, enjoy your delicious spicy peanut tofu with rice and steamed broccoli.
 Top with green onions, cilantro, and a squirt of lime.
 If you’re really into spicy food, sprinkle with some more red pepper flakes or sriracha!

 I seriously LOVE this tofu and can’t wait to share the recipe with the world.
 Enjoy!